pmichali/lazyjack/README.md

 * Create makefile for building/installing.
 Build executable for immediate use?
 * Modifying NAT64/DNS64 to support external sytems that support IPv6 only addresses, without translating.
 * Is there a way to check if management interface already has an (incompatible) IPv6 address?
+* Way to timeout on "kubeadm init", if it gets stuck (e.g. kubelet never comes up).

 ### Enhancements to consider
 * Do Istio startup.
 Useful?
 Metal LB startup?